 What genre, that is, kind of writing, do you want to do?
 Whether it’s a fiction genre or one of the many nonfiction categories, each requires its own approach.
 But for all of them, you have to identify your audience and your own approach, that is, your author platform.

 About the best thing I did for my writing career was to join local writing groups.
-Each literary society, in its own way taught me about the large and growing publishing industry, and I’ve made friends and found expert helpmates on an otherwise lonely journey.
+Each literary society, in its own way taught me about the large and growing publishing industry,

 The universe of publishing is expanding rapidly.
 As publishers were besieged by ever more hopeful authors, the literary agent came upon the scene to screen, select and help authors prepare their manuscripts for submission to the big publishers.
 The spectrum of publishing includes those big houses, good small presses, predatory vanity presses, and most recently, quality self-publishing.
 We’ll share some insights and expert advice on safe navigation of this complex world.